 - Day Program-Other (Specify: Senior Citizens' Program) - Daily to maintain social skills and motor abilities.

 - Psychotherapy/Counseling - Weekly to treat inappropriate anger and traumatization.

 - Modification of Home - Entrance/Exit Ramp for Wheelchair

 - Respite - Once weekly for four hours, year-round to provide support during family errands.

-- The PAS agency must sign and date the form as indicated.
+- The ISC agency must sign and date the form as indicated.
 (If information is provided on an additional page or pages, it must be checked in the signature block that additional information is attached.)